 Social Security is spoken about as though it’s constantly imperiled, but things are not quite that dire.
 That said, Social Security benefits will not be enough to secure a comfortable retirement, either at their current levels or at the reduced levels likely by the time people currently in their 20s or 30s are set to retire (absent any action on the part of the government to make up for the coming shortage).
 (For a more thorough explanation of the state of Social Security, see this fact sheet from the Pew Research Center.)

 Social Security will likely be available in some form, but it’s hard to say exactly what form that will be.
-It’s exceptionally popular with both Republican and Democratic voters, so cutting it is verrrrrry unlikely, but Republican lawmakers hate it, so increasing its funding is going to be hard.
+It’s exceptionally popular with voters, so cutting it is verrrrrry unlikely, but some lawmakers hate it, so increasing its funding is going to be hard.
 As such, it’s best to keep it out of your retirement planning altogether.
 Think of it the way you would a potential inheritance — as something nice to have, but not absolutely essential.

 When Can I Cash Out My Retirement Funds?